RPR & Associates, Inc. v. StateRPR & Associates, Inc. v. State

 The preceding provisions thus outline a two-tiered process for recovering on contract claims against state agencies.
 The contractor must first submit its claim to the director of the OSC and await the director’s decision.

-Rather, through subsections (c1) and (d), our legislature was simply trying to create alternate methods of appeal.
+Rather, through subsections (cl) and (d), our legislature was simply trying to create alternate methods of appeal.
 By using the phrase “in lieu of,” our legislature is merely prohibiting a contractor from appealing via a contested case hearing, waiting to see whether it likes the decision handed down by the OAH, and then initiating an appeal in superior court as well if it does not like the decision.
 In other words, a contractor cannot use one avenue of appeal as a “trial run” before proceeding with the other.

 Here, plaintiff initially started the contested case hearing process, but plaintiff never availed itself of any of those proceedings.
 Rather, before any hearing or other action had occurred before the OAH, plaintiff decided to proceed in superior court instead.
 Plaintiff then immediately withdrew its claim before the OAH.
 Under these facts, we hold that plaintiff complied with the statutory procedures outlined, and defendants’ sovereign immunity has thereby been statutorily waived.

-[3] Next, defendant UNC-CH argues the trial court erred in denying its motions to dismiss for insufficient service of process.
+Next, defendant UNC-CH argues the trial court erred in denying its motions to dismiss for insufficient service of process.
+Although this question again is interlocutory in nature, we choose to address it, given that defendants’ sovereign immunity argument is properly

 Plaintiff attempted to serve defendant UNC-CH on 15 January 1998.
 On its civil summons, plaintiff listed the name and address of the party to be served as follows: